What’s the Difference Between Professional Liability and Malpractice Insurance?

 When the Differences Between Professional Liability and Malpractice Insurance Actually Affect Your Business

-• You work in healthcare or legal services where licensing boards set insurance expectations
+• You work in health care or legal services, where licensing boards often set minimum insurance requirements

-• Your services involve patient care, medical treatment or legal representation
+• Your work involves patient care, medical treatment or legal representation

-• A mistake in your work could cause bodily injury, health complications or loss of legal rights
+• A mistake in your work can cause bodily injury, health complications or loss of legal rights

-• You are evaluating regulatory or professional compliance requirements, not just financial risk protection
+• You're reviewing regulatory or compliance requirements, not just financial exposure

 Professional Liability vs. Malpractice Insurance: Bottom Line